 Below are additional instructions that apply only to international students.
-For the purposes of application processing, when we use the term "international students," we're referring to students who do not have U.S. citizenship or permanent residency, regardless of where they or their parents live, or where they go to school.
+For the purposes of application processing, when we use the term "international students," we're referring to students who do not have U.S. citizenship, permanent residency, or DACA status... regardless of where they or their parents live, or where they go to school.

 Certification of Finances

 All international applicants, whether or not they are applying for financial aid, must submit the Certification of Finances.